joshuaeckroth/csci431-website/notes/problog.md

 friend(angelika,jonas).
 ```

-You would also typically add some evidence and a query to the end of the program, e.g.,
+You would also typically add a query to the end of the program, e.g.,

 ```
-evidence(asthma(jonas)).
 query(smokes(angelika)).
 ```